ankeesler/anwork/doc/ARCH.md

 Versioning is done with a single 32-bit integer.
 Version names start with a lowercase 'v' and are then followed by the number of the release.
 For example, the first view of the release was named _v1_.
 The second version of the release will be _v2_.
 There are no minor version numbers.
+This version number is controlled via the "version" property in the gradle project.
+See the CLI command "anwork version" and the gradle task updateVersion for more information.

 ## Core